ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/traceability_usage.md

 ## Traceability Agent overview

 The Traceability Agent is attached to a Gateway and monitors the traffic crossing it.
-The collected traffic is reported to Amplify platform in different event:
+The collected traffic is reported to Amplify platform in different events:

 * **Usage** event: report the total number of API calls during a period of time.
 This feature cannot be inactivated.
 * **Transaction** event: report the transaction summary (API name, duration, status), as well as the transaction details (request/response headers from the frontend and backend of the API).
-This feature can be inactivated be either using the environment variable `CENTRAL_PUBLISHTRAFFIC=false`, or you can reduce the number of transaction sent to the platform using the [sampling feature](/docs/central/connected_agent_common_reference/trace_sampling).
+This feature can be inactivated by either using the environment variable `CENTRAL_PUBLISHTRAFFIC=false`, or you can reduce the number of transactions sent to the platform using the [sampling feature](/docs/central/connected_agent_common_reference/trace_sampling).

+If you want to use the agent for logging usage only, then you do not need to report transactions and you should set `CENTRAL_PUBLISHTRAFFIC=false.`

 ## Network pre-requisites